 When I left my job I was terrified I wouldn’t have enough money to survive.
 I worried I’d lose everything.
 I thought I might have to sell my car, that I wouldn’t be able to pay rent or buy food.
 What actually happened is that I learned money doesn’t mean what I thought it did and I don’t need it anywhere near as much as my fears had led me to believe.

-I earn much less money now than I did in my office job.
+I earn much less money now than I did at my office job.
 I am also much happier now than I was in my job.
 The easiest conclusion to draw is that money definitely does not equal happiness.
 Well, not for me anyway, which also means it doesn’t equal happiness for every other person on the planet too.

 Don’t get my wrong, it was an adjusting period.
 I was so used to a big, disposable income that it took me a while to get used to doing my grocery shopping and actually looking at what things really cost and deciding whether I need it, not just throwing this, that and the other straight in the trolley.

 I have a very different idea of value when it comes to money now.
 I never felt any kind of connection to my old job or how, where or why I received an income.
 I just went into work each day and a chunk of money showed up in my bank account each fortnight.
 Brilliant!!

 Now, I know where each and every single cent I earn comes from.
 I understand the true value of every dollar I make because I worked my butt off for it, which means I also appreciate how much work it would take me to earn something.
 There’s no guarantee of income from month-to-month as a freelancer, you gotta work for it and that gives you a new level of appreciation for your money.